To schedule an Orientation, see information on the Orientation class web page.

 - FIRST 5 Specialists at Family Court can help families get resources for children.
 Call 408-534-5784 .

-- Eligible families with a court order for supervised visitation and Parenting Without Violence Classes may have these services paid by money from FIRST 5.
-Call 408-534-5636 to find out if you are eligible and to get an order.
+- Eligible families with a court order for supervised visitation may have these services paid by money from FIRST 5.

-- FIRST 5 also funds the Family Law Treatment Court Coordinator.
+- FIRST 5 also funds the Family Law Treatment Court Coordinators.

 Mental Health Resources